24th April 2022

 At the moment I am enjoying my last sundowner on Busselton beach.
 It is a warm and balmy evening, and there are plenty of hungry seagulls about, hoping for morsels of food.
 I often see people sitting around on the sand eating fish and chips and tossing bits of their dinner to the birds.
 It is a pity as they are spoilt now, and expect everyone, including me to do the same.

 I brought a bottle of wine, a couple of glasses, snacks and a thermos of ice with me.
 It is all gone now, and it’s probably time to wander off home.
 The sun has set and and it’s bound to get chilly soon.

 I shall carry on with my packing.
-I am so worried that I may leave something important behind.
+Being a large, canvas tote bag - this should be a breeze, although I am so worried that I may leave something important behind.
 The fact that I am actually going for so long has not hit home yet.
 I’ve been so busy that I haven’t had the time to reflect on my good fortune.
 I expect that once I am on the plane, I will be hopping up and down with excitement.